 Open top tubes are only to be filled to a level which ensures that the sample is unable to reach the top of the tube during centrifugation.
+Therefore fill the tube only 2/3 of the rated level.

 Checking the Aerosol-Tightness